-1. Law School, Vanderbilt University, United States
+1. Vanderbilt University, United States

 The ability of AI machines to perform intellectual functions long associated with human higher mental faculties is unprecedented, for it is precisely those functions that have separated humans from all other species.
-AI machines can now emulate our form of sapience, produce literary and artistic content and even express feelings and emotions.
+AI machines can now imitate some of the outputs of our form of sapience; they can produce literary and artistic content and even express what seem like feelings and emotions.
 Calls for "robot rights" are getting louder.
-Using a transdisciplinary methodology, including philosophy of mind, moral philosophy, linguistics and neuroscience, this Essay aims to situates the difference in law between human and machine in a way that a court of law could operationalize.
+Using a transdisciplinary methodology, including philosophy of mind, moral philosophy, linguistics, and neuroscience, this essay aims to situate the difference in law between human and machine in a way that a court of law could operationalize.
 This is not a purely theoretical exercise.
-Courts have already started to make that distinction and making it correctly will likely become gradually more important, as humans become more like machines (cyborgs, cobots) and machines more like humans (neural networks, robots with biological material).
-The Essay draws a line that separates human and machine using the way in which humans think, a way that machines may mimic and possibly emulate but are unlikely ever to make their own.
+Courts have already started to make that distinction, and making it correctly will likely become gradually more important as humans become more like machines (cyborgs, cobots) and machines more like humans (neural networks, robots with biological material).
+The essay draws a line that separates human and machine using the way in which humans think, a way that machines may mimic and possibly emulate but are unlikely ever to make their own.